Labirintami/doc/docs/ribbon/index.md

 ---
 sidebar_label: Overview
 title: Ribbon overview
+description: DHTMLX Ribbon is a highly customizable component that can be used for creating a handy navigation bar by grouping diversity of controls into logical blocks.
 ---

 dhtmlxRibbon is an advanced version of dhtmlxToolbar.
 It aggregates commands and tools used in an application or in a website into logical blocks thus providing a handy navigation bar.<br/>